George Shearing: United States years

 Shearing immigrated to the United States, where his harmonically complex style mixing swing, bop and modern classical influences gained popularity.
 One of his first performances was at the Hickory House.
 He performed with the Oscar Pettiford Trio and led a jazz quartet with Buddy DeFranco, which led to contractual problems, since Shearing was under contract to MGM and DeFranco to Capitol Records.

 In 1949, he formed the first George Shearing Quintet, a band with Margie Hyams (vibraphone), Chuck Wayne (guitar), later replaced by Toots Thielemans (listed as John Tillman), John Levy (bass), and Denzil Best (drums).
-This line-up recorded for Discovery, Savoy, and MGM, including the immensely popular single "September in the Rain" (MGM), which sold over 900,000 copies; "my other hit" to accompany "Lullaby of Birdland".
+This line-up recorded for Discovery, Savoy, and MGM, including the popular single "September in the Rain" (MGM), which sold over 900,000 copies in the United States alone with global sales in excess of one million; "my other hit" to accompany "Lullaby of Birdland".
 Shearing said of this hit that it was "as accidental as it could be."
-At this time Jack Kerouac heard him play in Birdland and describes the performance in Part Two of On the Road.
+At this time, the novelist Jack Kerouac heard him play in Birdland, and later described the performance in his 1957 novel On the Road as "his great 1949 days before he became cool and commercial."

 Shearing's interest in classical music resulted in some performances with concert orchestras in the 1950s and 1960s, and his solos frequently drew upon the music of Satie, Delius, and Debussy for inspiration.
-He became known for a piano technique known as "The Shearing Sound", a type of double melody block chord, with an additional fifth part that doubles the melody an octave lower.
+He became known for a piano technique known as "The Shearing Sound", or "Shearing voicing", a type of double melody block chord, with an additional fifth part that doubles the melody an octave lower.
 With the piano playing these five voices, Shearing would double the top voice with the vibraphone and the bottom voice with the guitar to create his signature sound.
-(This piano technique is also known as "locked hands" and the jazz organist Milt Buckner is generally credited with inventing it.
-In Shearing's later career he played with a more conventional piano technique while maintaining his recognizable improvisational style.)
+This piano technique is also known as "locked hands" and the jazz organist Milt Buckner is generally credited with inventing it.
+In Shearing's later career he played with a more conventional piano technique while maintaining his recognisable improvisational style.

-In 1956, Shearing became a naturalized citizen of the United States.
+In 1956, Shearing became a naturalised citizen of the United States.
 He continued to play with his quintet, with augmented players through the years, and recorded with Capitol until 1969.
 He created his own label, Sheba, that lasted a few years.
-Along with dozens of musical stars of his day, Shearing appeared on ABC's The Pat Boone Chevy Showroom.
-Earlier, he had appeared on the same network's reality show, The Comeback Story, in which he discussed how to cope with blindness.
+Along with dozens of musical stars of his day, Shearing appeared on ABC's The Pat Boone Chevy Showroom in 1959.
+In 1953, he had appeared on the same network's reality show, The Comeback Story, in which he discussed how to cope with blindness.